PokemonGoF/PokemonGo-Bot/README.md

       -s SPINSTOP, --spinstop                       Enable Spinning of PokeStops --maxstep MAX_STEP                            Set the steps around your initial location(DEFAULT 5 mean 25 cells around your location)
-      -c CP, --cp                                   Set the CP to transfer or lower (eg. 100 will transfer CP0-99) -d, --debug                                   Debug Mode
+      -c CP, --cp                                   Set the CP to transfer or lower (eg. 100 will transfer CP0-99) -sc, --smart_catch                            Releases same types of pokemon with lower CP on every catch and keeping single copy of pokemon with highest CP.
+(Note: this will also release your existing pokemon.
+Use with caution)
+      -d, --debug                                   Debug Mode
       -t, --test                                    Only parse the specified location